 Flat Roof Protection with Modified Bitumen

-The flat roof sections were finished with white modified bitumen, a good choice for low-slope roofs.
-The light color reflects sunlight, and the smooth, sealed surface helps water run off.
-This mix improves thermal performance and surface stability in areas that receive a lot of direct sunlight.
+The crew finished the flat roof sections with white modified bitumen, a strong choice for low-slope roofs.
+The light color reflects sunlight, while the smooth, sealed surface helps water drain properly.
+This combination improves thermal performance and keeps the surface more stable in areas with heavy direct sunlight.

 The modified bitumen application has even coverage and clean edges, especially along parapets and roof sections that are next to each other.
 These details help ensure performance stays the same even when it rains heavily.